gmankab/resume/readme.md

 ### My projects[^](#in-english)

-[reposter](https://github.com/gmankab/reposter) - a script for forwarding messages from one telegram channel to another, saves the history of post edits in the comments, and marks the message as deleted if it is deleted.
+[reposter](https://github.com/gmankab/reposter) - a script for forwarding messages from one telegram channel to another in real time, saves the history of post edits in the comments, marks the message as deleted if it is deleted, and also notifies when a stream has started in the channel.
 There is support for messages with multiple attachments.
-Simple, intuitive start-up and setup
+Simple, intuitive and setup and launching

-[yt_stream_recorder](https://github.com/gmankab/yt_stream_recorder) - a lightweight script for recording YouTube streams.
+[yt_stream_recorder](https://github.com/gmankab/yt_stream_recorder) - a script for recording YouTube streams.
 You only need to run it once, and while it is running it will record all streams on the selected channel

 [suggest](https://github.com/gmankab/suggest) - a bot that allows you to suggest posts to telegram channels.
 It is possible to ban a user so that he can no longer suggesting posts, and you can choose the time for which the user will be banned.
 There is support for messages with multiple attachments

-[betterdata](https://github.com/gmankab/betterdata) - lightweight library for working with data.
+[betterdata](https://github.com/gmankab/betterdata) - a library for working with data.
 Features: automatic writing to disk when new data is added to an object, quick export to yml

-[PrettyGit](https://github.com/gmankab/PrettyGit) - user-friendly interface for git, supports commits, pushes, and uploading to [pipy.org](https://pypi.org)
+[PrettyGit](https://github.com/gmankab/PrettyGit) - a user-friendly interface for git, supports commits, pushes, and uploading to [pipy.org](https://pypi.org)

-[easyselect](https://github.com/gmankab/easyselect) is a useful library that allows the user to select between multiple items in the console using the keyboard.
+[easyselect](https://github.com/gmankab/easyselect) - a useful library that allows the user to select between multiple items in the console using the keyboard.
 Supports very long lists that don't fit on the screen, [rich styles](https://rich.readthedocs.io/en/stable/style.html), control with buttons `up`, `down`, `left`, `right`, `wasd`, `j`, `h`, `home`, `end`, `page up`, `page down`

 ## На русском[^](#translation)